SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

 To programmatically analyze the data, open and run the `analyze-neo4j.ipynb` Jupyter Notebook.

-## Exploring the Knowledge Graph
+## Exploring the Comorbidity Database

-To manually explore the knowledge graph:
+To manually explore the comorbidity graph database:

 1. **Open the Neo4j Browser**: